w3f/Grants-Program/applications/typechain_revived.md

 #### Improve Result/Error handling
 As for now usage of contract query call result is cumbersome.
 We will perform developers community consultations and attempt to make it more intuitive.

+#### Generate Enums for events
+We will generate enums for events to make it easier to work with them in the code - seemed always like a crucial feature that was missing when working with event listening in typescript.

 #### Handle other bugs & issues
 We will address all the issues and bugs we encounter on our way.
     Additionally we'll fix as many issues as possible from the current issue tracker - https://github.com/Brushfam/typechain-polkadot/issues.

+#### Incorporate docker build into typechain
+We will make a possibility for typechain to use docker image instead of local environment for build process.
+This will make it easier for developers to use typechain without the need to install all the dependencies as well as produce verifiable builds.

 ### Ecosystem Fit